stuartleeks/vscode-hugo-runner/README.md

 Once downloaded, extract the binary and set the `hugoRunner.hugoPath` setting in your VS Code settings to the path of the binary.

-Alternatively (currently Windows users only) you can run the "Hugo Runner: Install Hugo" command to download and install Hugo for you.
+Alternatively, you can run the "Hugo Runner: Install Hugo" command to download and install Hugo for you.

 ## Commands

 ### Install Hugo

 Downloads and installs the Hugo binary for you.
-Currently only available on Windows (non-ARM processors).
+The latest version is downloaded and stored privately for the runner to use.

 ### Check Hugo Version